 Vishuddha brings purity and compassion to our ability to express ourselves truthfully through many different means.
 It influences all forms of expression such as visual arts, poetry, writing, singing, dancing and speaking, it is very much viewed as the centre of creativity.

-The element of this chakra is Ether or space, which represents and opens up the possibility of expansion.
-Its colour is light blue, although different books and teachings can vary with the colour of this chakra.
-The sense influenced by this chakra is our hearing.
+The element of this chakra is ether or space, which represents and opens up the possibility of expansion.
+Its colour is light blue, although different books and teachings can vary the colour of this chakra.
+The sense influenced by this chakra is hearing.

 It is believed in various yoga schools that Vishuddha Chakra is the seat of the astral body, it is the link or the gateway between the physical body and the astral body.
 It is through this chakra that we are able to raise our consciousness to a higher level.
 In yoga philosophy some believe that each night when we dream we go on an astral journey, this means that the astral body spontaneously leaves the physical body whilst we are dreaming and takes a journey of its own.

 The symbolic image of Vishuddha Chakra is a lotus flower with 16 petals, this number represents 16 siddhis or super natural powers that the early yogis worked to achieve.
 It also represents the sixteen days it takes for the half-moon to grow into the full moon.
 The half-moon is another symbol of Vishuddha this represents emotions, change and the female principle.